derpixler/wordpress-playground-setup/README.md

 # Come lets play with WordPress
-Her you get a ready to use `composer.json` and a vagrant `prepare shell script` to generate your own Local WordPress Playground.
+Here you get a ready to use `composer.json` and a vagrant `prepare shell script` to generate your own Local WordPress Playground.
+What you need is a little experience with [Vagrant](https://www.vagrantup.com/) and [Composer](https://getcomposer.org/)

 ## Install your local WordPress - Vagrant
 0. Check if you have installed [Vagrant](https://www.vagrantup.com/) and [Composer](https://getcomposer.org/doc/00-intro.md)